| Chris Brouwer |

 Speaker & facilitator.

-For rooms ready to talk about meaning, masculinity, and the inner life of leadership without flinching.
+For rooms ready to talk about meaning+AI, masculinity and the inner life of leadership without flinching.

 Advisor & operator.

-For founders and teams building in the human/AI meaning economy.
+For founders and teams building in the human/AI ecosystem.

 Writer & creative.